ajaysimha/NFV-vEPC/README.md

-This Branch contains templates for deploying SRIOV and OVS-DPDK as Composable Roles with no bonds.
+This Branch contains templates for deploying SRIOV and OVS-DPDK as Composable Roles with JumboFrames.